seconduniqueee/minigrep/README.md

 # Mini grep

-## This tool allows to search for a specific content in a file.
-Case matching can be enabled optionally
+This tool allows to search for a specific content in a file.
+Case matching and writing output to  a file can be optionally enabled